carbon-language/carbon-lang/docs/design/generics/details.md

 From the caller's perspective, the return type is the result of substituting the caller's values for the generic parameters into the return type expression.
-So `AddAndScaleGeneric` called with `Point` values returns a `Point` and called with `Point2` values returns a `Point2`.
-So looking up a member on the resulting value will look in `Point` or `Point2` rather than `Vector`.
+So `AddAndScaleGeneric` called with `Point_Extend` values returns a `Point_Extend` and called with `Point_NoExtend` values returns a `Point_NoExtend`.
+So looking up a member on the resulting value will look in `Point_Extend` or `Point_NoExtend` rather than `Vector`.

 This is part of realizing
 [the goal that generic functions can be used in place of regular functions without changing the return type that callers see](goals.md#path-from-regular-functions).
-In this example, `AddAndScaleGeneric` can be substituted for `AddAndScaleForPoint` and `AddAndScaleForPoint2` without affecting the return types.
+In this example, `AddAndScaleGeneric` can be substituted for `AddAndScaleForPoint_Extend` and `AddAndScaleForPoint_NoExtend` without affecting the return types.
 This requires the return value to be converted to the type that the caller expects instead of the erased type used inside the generic function.

 A generic caller of a generic function performs the same substitution process to determine the return type, but the result may be generic.
 In this example of